Carrots Are Orange

 Sylvester and the Magic Pebble

-Appropriate for 3-7 year olds, Sylvester and the Magic Pebble will win you over with the drawings and the beautiful language.
-There are many wonderful themes running throughout this book that guide children to empathy and to finding happiness without a magic pebble.
+Appropriate for 3-7-year-olds, Sylvester and the Magic Pebble will win you over with the drawings and the beautiful language.
+Many excellent themes run throughout this book that guide children to empathy and to find happiness without a magic pebble.

 Books to teach a child about courage Pete and Pickles